papr8ka/-lwjgl-basics-wiki/SpriteBatchIntro.md

 When we call `spriteBatch.draw(...)`, this simply pushes the sprite's vertex information (position, texcoord, color) onto a very large stack.
 The vertices aren't passed to the GPU until one of the following occurs:

 - The batch is forced to render with `end()` or another call that flushes the batch (like `flush()`)
 - The user tries drawing a sprite that uses a different Texture than the last one.
+The batch needs to be flushed and the new texture bound before we can continue.
 - We have reached the capacity of our stack, so we need to flush to start over again

 This is the basic idea behind a sprite batcher.
 As you can see, using many textures will lead to many draw calls (as the batch will need to flush for each new texture).
-This is why a texture atlas (AKA sprite sheet) is always recommended; it allows us to render many sprites (sub-regions of our texture atlas) in a single draw call.
+This is why a texture atlas (AKA sprite sheet) is always recommended; it allows us to render many sprites in a single draw call.

 ## Vertex Color